If this is your first time commissioning a video then do not despair, Loretz Visuals is ready to take you through the production process.

-Firstly, the purpose of the video and the call to action is made clear and both script and shot list devised to balance your needs with your budget.
+Firstly, the purpose of the video and the call to action is made clear and both script and shot list devised to balance your vision with your needs and budget.

-Many businesses have a marketing style guide, this is a great starting point for Loretz Visuals to create a film which is on brand.
-With or without a style guide, we'll discuss items such as, logo placement, animations, lower thirds (The titles of the names of participants) voice over artists and music too.
+To keep your video 'on brand' please do email over a copy of your businesses brand guidelines.
+With or without defined brand guidelines, we'll discuss items such as, logo placement, animations, lower thirds (The titles of the names of participants) voice over artists and music too.

 The filming.
-Lights, camera, autocue...action - we've got that covered!
+Lights, camera, autocue...action!
+Need a green screen? we've got that covered too!

 During this part of the production process, the recorded footage is assigned keywords and selections are made of the best shots, takes or performances.